threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway_architecture.md

 ### For Users (Gateway Consumers)

 **Benefits**:
-- **No Public IPv4 Required**: Deploy workloads without expensive public IPs
+- **Public Internet Access**: Make any workload accessible from the regular internet
+- **Network Flexibility**: Deploy workloads on any 3Node regardless of network setup
 - **Global Reach**: Access to gateways worldwide
-- **Automatic Scaling**: Use multiple gateways for load distribution
-- **Cost Efficiency**: Pay only for gateway usage, not full IPv4 addresses
+- **Cost Efficiency**: Pay only for gateway usage, not expensive public IPv4 addresses

 **Usage Process**:
-1. Deploy workloads on any 3Nodes (IPv4 not required)
+1. Deploy workloads on any 3Node (public IPv4 not required)
 2. Select appropriate gateway from available options
-3. Configure gateway routing to workload
+3. Configure gateway routing to your workload
-4. Access application via gateway's public endpoint
+4. Access your application via gateway's public endpoint

 ## Technical Implementation